Ramsbottom Rides Again: Cast

+Sabrina received a special billing, despite her minor role.

 Production

-Ramsbottom Rides Again was filmed in Beaconsfield Film Studios, Beaconsfield, Buckinghamshire, England.
+Ramsbottom Rides Again was filmed at Beaconsfield Film Studios, Beaconsfield, Buckinghamshire, England.
 The animated opening scene shows a Yorkshire landscape of homes with television aerials popping up, setting up the initial conundrum for the Bull & Cow pub.

+Music

+Frankie Vaughan, in his film debut, sings "This is the Night" and "Ride, Ride, Ride Again."

 Critical reception

+The Monthly Film Bulletin wrote: "Those amused by Arthur Askey's particular brand of unsophisticated clowning will no doubt find this film funny.
+To the uninitiated, it will probably appear only as a shapeless hotch-potch of weak slapstick, doubtful music-hall humour, old gags and unsuccessfully aimed satire.
+Sample joke: 'What's uranium?' – 'Use your cranium – it's the stuff they put under Geiger counters to make them tick'."

+Picturegoer wrote: "It's corny; it's rowdy; it's erratic; it's over-boisterous and under-directed.
+If you asked me why I laughed so hard, I wouldn't be able to tell you.
+But I did.
+And I think you will, too. ...
+Askey lords it cleverly over his partners in comedy: Shani Wallis (as his daughter), Glenn Melvyn (as his gormless buddy) and Anthea Askey, as a tough Western gal.
+Sabrina, too, wanders through, practically wordless, now and then.
+But you barely notice her!"

+Picture Show wrote: "Hilarious comedy ...
+A burlesque of the traditional Western, it makes good clean fun, has bright tunes and dialogue and an excellent cast."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Broad English version of Destry Rides Again, on the juvenile side; Jerry Desmonde very funny as Indian named Blue Eagle."

 TV Guide gave Ramsbottom Rides Again one out of four stars, calling it "A barely funny British parody of the American western."

-Britmovie called it " laboured and overlong."
+Britmovie called it "laboured and overlong."

-Sky Movies rated it three out of five stars, and wrote, "There are quite a few laughs in this broad English version of Destry Rides Again...
+Sky Movies rated it three out of five stars, and wrote, "There are quite a few laughs in this broad English version of Destry Rides Again ...
 Lots of good-natured, juvenile fun ... with Sidney James getting in some practice for his Rumpo Kid in Carry On Cowboy by playing Black Jake.
-Norman Wisdom's sidekick Jerry Desmonde is very funny as an Indian named Blue Eagle, and a starry cast also includes Shani Wallis and Frankie Vaughan."
+Norman Wisdom's sidekick Jerry Desmonde is very funny as an Indian named Blue Eagle."